Can AI Be Taught How To Understand Black Hair?

 With the help of “computer vision-powered object detection,” (which identifies objects in an image or video) the platform can distinguish which hair types are shown in hairstyle pins.
 According to the company, its algorithm can pinpoint hair patterns in over a billion images, up from the 500 million it started with two years ago.
 Because of this, Pinterest says that the search for textured hair has increased by 41% since last year.

-More recently, Google updated its AR features last month to include a try-on hair color option.
-Now, when shopping for at-home hair color, all users, regardless of skin color, can see the different shades from L’Oréal brands on the site.
+More recently, Google updated its AR features last month to include a try-on hair colour option.
+Now, when shopping for at-home hair colour, all users, regardless of skin colour, can see the different shades from L’Oréal brands on the site.
 According to Lilian Rincon, senior director of shopping product at Google, “The tool allows people to try on over 400 shades without having to switch between brand or store sites.”

 The innovations led by Google and Pinterest suggest that search engines are working toward a more inclusive online space, but it’s important to realize that algorithms can only do what they are told.
 The data that drives them and the coding rules that go into them originate from humans.
 In other words, any biases of the person programming the algorithm will reflect how it behaves.
 For too long, the Internet has been promoting narrow, homogenous, white stories.
 These stories convey one idea: if you don't look exactly like this, you don't belong.